clairegreenwood83/password-generator/README.md

 # password-generator

 ## Description

-This week’s challenge requires you to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+I created an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
+The app can run in the browser, and features dynamically updated HTML and CSS powered by JavaScript code that you write.
+It has a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

 ### Project Specification